 A persistent cough is also sometimes a symptom of thyroid cancer.

 Cancer can cause other skin changes, such as:

-Some cases of lung cancer may also cause subtle symptoms outside of the well-known cough.
-Certain types may increase blood calcium levels, which may not be detected without lab work.
+Some cases of lung cancer may only result in subtle signs and symptoms outside of the well-known cough.
+Certain types may cause increased blood calcium levels, a symptom which may not be detected without lab work.

-According to the NCI, 589,430 people may die from cancer in 2015.
-Men are more likely to suffer fatal cases, as compared to women.
-At the same time, 19 million are expected to survive cancer by 2024.
+According to the NCI, 609,640 people were estimated to die from cancer in 2018.
+Men are more likely than women to have a fatal case.
+At the same time, the ACS estimates that over 20 million people are expected to survive cancer by 2026.

 The key to surviving cancer is to take charge of your health.
 Be sure not to miss out on your annual checkups, and make sure you do all screenings as recommended by your doctor — this is especially important if certain cancers run in your family.

 By dealing with the warning signs early, you may improve your chances of eventually being cancer-free.